9. Maureen Monks Economics—Follow the Money

-And how many of them, they chose not to fight false allegations, to avoid mutual destruction, simply because they wanted to protect their children, to save their kids from confiscation by CPS in the worst scenario?
+And how many of them, they chose not to fight false allegations, simply to avoid mutual destruction, to protect their children, to save their kids from confiscation by CPS in the worst scenario?

-For this set of information, I tried to subpoena in MA but I was stopped by the judge.
-I filed a motion for out-of-state subpoena permission but my motion was stonewalled and passed to judge’s hatchet man Discovery Master.
-I was confidently prepared to cite pertinent law and argue for my request in the second discovery meeting but I was notified by the Discovery Master, at 5:15 pm, that the meeting scheduled for the next morning was cancelled.
-I filed an emergency motion to dispute Discovery Master’s ruling and this time the judge did yield to MA mandatory disclosure law, sending me to ex-wife’s attorney’s office to “exchange” the documents.
-On April 10, after I crossed the entire Boston diagonally through traffic jam and finally arrived at the attorney’s office, I was dealt with the dirtiest play that most people would never be able to imagine: ex-wife’s attorney gave me a thick stack of bank statements that turned out to be the prints for a joint bank account owned by ex-wife and me, to which I had 100% online access; he refused to produce statements of her individual bank account.
+For ex-wife's financial documents, I tried to subpoena in MA but I was stopped by the judge.
+I filed a motion for out-of-state subpoena permission but my motion was stonewalled.
+I was confidently prepared to cite pertinent law for my request in the coming discovery meeting but I was notified by the Discovery Master, at 5:15 pm, that the meeting scheduled for the next morning was cancelled.
+I filed an emergency motion to dispute Discovery Master’s ruling and this time the judge did yield to MA mandatory disclosure law, but she sent me to ex-wife’s attorney’s office to “exchange” the documents.
+On 04/10/2017, after crossing the entire Boston diagonally through traffic jam and finally arriving at the attorney’s office, I was dealt with the dirtiest play that most people would never be able to imagine: ex-wife’s attorney gave me a thick stack of bank statements that turned out to be the prints for a joint bank account owned by ex-wife and me, to which I had 100% online access; he refused to produce statements of ex-wife's individual bank account.

-Since August 17, 2016 I had pursued persistently and explored both subpoena and motions, but still I was never able to get her bank statements.
+Since 08/17/2016 I pursued persistently and explored both subpoena and motions, but still I was never able to get ex-wife's bank statements.

 I am not going to go over how many resources and how much money I had expended.
 But I do want to point out how much tax payers’ money, in terms of time, was wasted just for my emergency motion.
-When I filed the motion to contest Discovery Master’s report, the staffer at the Middlesex County Probate and Family Court was totally lost; she did not know how to handle it.
+When I went to the court to challenge the Discovery Master Report, the staffer at Middlesex County Probate and Family Court was totally lost; she did not know how to handle it.
 She asked a co-worker; the latter did not know either.
-They then waited and got a man wearing a dress shirt and tie, apparently a supervisor.
-After some discussion back and forth, they instructed me to rewrite the motion their way.
-After I finished it at the scene, at that sturdy long wooden table, the staffer brought my filing to the supervisor.
+They waited and then got a man wearing a dress shirt and tie, apparently a supervisor.
+After some discussion back and forth, they instructed me to file a motion.
+After I finished the motion at the scene, at that sturdy long wooden table, the staffer brought my filing to the supervisor.
 The supervisor then changed his mind.
-The staffer came back and told me to leave out from the motion all the specific challenges to Discovery Master Report, just file a title.
+The staffer came back and told me to leave out from the motion all the specific challenges to the Discovery Master Report, just file a title.
 When ex-wife’s attorney received my motion, he emailed Judge Maureen Monks’ secretary and me and complained.
-I had to write a long email to the secretary and him to rebut.
+I had to write a long email to the secretary and him to explain.

-In the first place, however, all these motions and fights were totally unnecessary, IF I were not falsely accused and smeared, and IF the MA law on mandatory disclosure was respectively followed.
+In the first place, however, all these motions and fights were totally unnecessary, IF I had not been falsely accused and smeared, and IF the MA law on mandatory disclosure had been respectively followed.
 Who created all the messes?